YouTube – Seahawk Helicopter

 The Seahawk Helicopter is used aboard vessels including destroyers, frigates, and aircraft carriers.
 Their crew usually include a pilot, air tactical officer, and a sensor operator.
-Their primary mission is anti-submarine warfare, although variants of the Seahawk Helicopter are also used for anti-shipping missions, mine clearance, and search and rescue.
+Their primary mission is anti-submarine warfare, although variants of the Seahawk Helicopter are also used for vertical replenishment, medical evacuation, anti-surface warfare, maritime interdiction, close air support, intelligence, surveillance and reconnaissance, special warfare support, mine clearance, and combat search and rescue.
 The avionics and weapons systems of the latest Seahawk Helicopter models enables BVR (beyond visual range) missions as part of the U.S. Navy LAMPS (light airborne multi-purpose system).

 The Seahawk Helicopter operates day and night in virtually all weather, and can land on the deck of a vessel while negotiating heavy seas.

 The Seahawk Helicopter has a four blade main rotor with swept back tips to help lessen drag and rotor noise.
 They fold back for storage.
 The tail of the Seahawk Helicopter can also be folded.

 Engines of the Seahawk Helicopter are especially modified to be able to withstand the harsh effects of being at sea.
 The helicopter has two engines and is capable of operating on a single engine.

 RAMICS 30 mm cannon